Azure/blackbelt-aks-hackfest/README.md

 _Delivering modern cloud native applications with ​open source technologies on Azure​_

+**NOTE: We have moved this content over to a new and updated repository https://github.com/Azure/kubernetes-hackfest**

 ## Overview

 This workshop will guide you through migrating an application from "on-premise" to containers running in Azure Kubernetes Service.